Company Formation in Turkey

 Company Formation in Turkey: Key Advantages and Legal Framework

-Equal Treatment for Foreign Investors:
+Equal Treatment for Foreign Investors

-One-Day, One-Stop Incorporation:
+One-Day, One-Stop Incorporation

-Strategic Location and Market Potential:
+Strategic Location & Market Potential

 Company Formation in Turkey: Types of Business Entities

-Limited Liability Company (Ltd. Şti.)
+Limited Liability Company (LLC)

-Joint Stock Company (A.Ş.)
+Joint Stock Company (JSC)

-General Partnership & Limited Partnership
+General & Limited Partnerships

 Branch Office

-Liaison (Representative) Office
+Liaison Office

 Company Formation in Turkey: Step-by-Step Registration Process